iamtonmoy0/rust-compressor/Readme.md

 ### Compression program with Rust

-* clone this repo then run " cargo  run 'yourFileName' 'compressedFileName' "
+* clone this repo then run " $cargo  run 'yourFileName' 'compressedFileName' "